 Is la partage rule better than en prison rule?

-The En Prison rule brings variance to the table, as you will either win your full stake back or will lose your full stake, depending on the outcome of the next spin.
+The En Prison rule brings variance to the table, as you will either win your entire stake back or lose your whole stake, depending on the outcome of the next spin.
 Many players believe that la partage is the better rule for the player.
-You will certainly get half of your stake back when you lose an even money bet because the ball landed on zero.
+You will get half of your stake back when you lose an even-money bet because the ball landed on zero.